jEnbuska/none-dux/README.md

 Adding new root level reducers to store after init it not supported yet.
 In the example image there is 2 root level reducers/sub-stores (Todos & something).
 How the change in their data structure is not limited.

+Limitations:
+ Every reducer needs to return an object:
+  If string, number boolean, null etc. is returned that reducer will not work from that onward Every setState remove clearState must be called to a child of root reducer: store.setState({something:{...}); will not cause any change

 If you redux stack consists of redux, react-redux and redux-thunk (without custom middlewares) you can try out none-dux
 ```
 Initialization: